ivoneijr/ts-node-chat/README.md

 To run this project you should have a postgres db created named as `nodets` and than run `yarn typeorm migration:run` to start db.

-To run the application through static `/public` files, you need to have data in `settings` table, you can do it calling HTTP POST to route `/settings` or insert directly to db. (username column need to be `admin`)
+To run the application through static `/public` files, you need to have data in `settings` table, you can do it calling HTTP POST to route `/settings` (available on `docs/node-ts.postman_collecion.json`) or insert directly to db. (username column need to be `admin`)

 To access the application as a client access `http://localhost:3000/pages/client`